Code of practice for the international recruitment of health and social care personnel in England

 NHS Employers receives information about an organisation - either through random checks or another manner - that indicates a potential breach of the code of practice.

 NHS Employers carries out desktop research and other checks (including but not limited to conducting a spot check on Companies House, the organisation website and social media presence) to determine whether there is any evidence to pursue further investigation.
-NHS Employers also considers if any other breaches or investigations have been previously recorded as well as their knowledge test as part of their initial application to the code of practice (for those who joined after August 2022).
+NHS Employers also considers if any other breaches or investigations have been previously recorded, as well as checking the result of the knowledge test the organisation took as part of their initial application to the code of practice (for those who joined after August 2022).

 If appropriate, the organisation is contacted via email to clarify their business activities and how it may have breached the code of practice, and is given 10 working days to respond.